Are Bully Sticks Safe for Puppies?

 Bully sticks promote healthy puppy growth

 Bully sticks* are a healthy, highly-digestible chew treat that breaks down easily in your puppy’s stomach.
-Bully sticks are actually beef muscle and are extremely high in protein and low in fat—offering a natural chew that supports the needs of your puppy’s growing body.
+Bully sticks are actually beef muscle (beef pizzle) and are extremely high in protein and low in fat—offering a natural chew that supports the needs of your puppy’s growing body.
 Chewing on bully sticks will not only occupy and delight your puppy for extended time spans, but because they also provide all of the essential amino acids a dog needs, it will support the growth of her muscles, skin, coat and brain, too.

 Bully sticks are also good for your puppy’s oral health.
 Chewing on bully sticks provides a natural way to remove the biofilm that appears in the mouth and eventually turns to plaque if not removed.
 By keeping plaque at bay, you are proactively preventing gum disease too!
 Finally, chewing encourages saliva that is rich in lysozyme and keeps oral pathogens (bad bacteria) in check.